umeshkumhar/ai-on-gke/tutorial.md

 <walkthrough-editor-open-file filePath="./platform/platform.tfvars"> Open platform.tfvars
 </walkthrough-editor-open-file>

+Update `project_id` and review the other default values.

 **Tip**: Click the highlighted text above to open the file on your cloudshell.

 You can find tfvars examples in the tfvars_examples folder.